-Our strategy is based on developing and managing profitable mineral projects, primarily in the copper space, for the benefit of all of our stakeholders
+Our strategy is based on developing and managing profitable base metals projects for the benefit of all of our stakeholders

-Central to our strategy is maintaining low cost operations, and we have consistently remained in the lowest cash cost quartile for copper production at Kounrad and are confident that the integration of the Sasa mine into our business will ensure that our overall costs of production remain highly competitive.
+Central to our strategy is maintaining low cost operations.
+We have consistently remained in the lowest cash cost quartile for copper production at Kounrad and are confident that the integration of the Sasa mine into our business will ensure that our overall costs of production remain highly competitive.

-As a result of our low cost, cash generative Kazakhstan operations, we have returned through dividends and share buybacks in excess of the $60 million we raised to shareholders, whilst constructing and then expanding through internally generated cash flow the Kounrad SX-EW plant on time and under budget.
-As a consequence, the company is currently debt free with a strong balance sheet ($40 million cash as of 31 December 2016).
+As a result of our low cost, cash generative Kazakhstan operations, we have returned to shareholders through dividends and share buybacks in excess of the $60 million we raised at IPO, while constructing and then expanding through internally generated cash flow the Kounrad SX-EW plant on time and under budget.

 Strategic rationale for the acquisition of Lynx Resources

 Our ability to return funds to shareholders has become a core principle of our business.
 Now that Kounrad is fully developed, we have been undertaking business development activities for some years to identify a complementary asset that would still allow us to pay attractive dividends.
 We believe that Sasa is a compelling fit for us, and that its acquisition creates a new diversified base metals company.